angular/angular/adev/src/content/tutorials/first-app/steps/08-ngFor/README.md

 1. Update the `HomeComponent` class to have a property called `housingLocationList`.
 Update your code to match the following code:
     <docs-code header="Add housingLocationList property" path="adev/src/content/tutorials/first-app/steps/09-services/src/app/home/home.component.ts" visibleLines="31-136"/>

-    IMPORANT: Do not remove the `@Component` decorator, you will update that code in an upcoming step.
+    IMPORTANT: Do not remove the `@Component` decorator, you will update that code in an upcoming step.

 </docs-step>